mattiaspilroth/operational-resilience-security/papers/03_compliance_and_consequence/compliance_and_consequence_competing_priorities.md

 Security platforms are installed because deployment is auditable.
 Their configuration quality, alert triage discipline, and long-term sustainability determine effectiveness, but not compliance visibility.

 **Coverage metrics overshadow consequence analysis.**
 Programs report percentages of assets inventoried, systems patched, or vulnerabilities remediated.
+Percentage maturity models aggregate these into a single score that signals progress without revealing where structural exposure concentrates.
 These metrics are achievable and comparable across sites.
 They do not answer: can an attacker reach a safety controller, and if so, what happens next?

 **Activity becomes a proxy for improvement.**
 Deploying multiple tools is visible progress.
 Spending months mapping attack paths through a specific process and implementing two targeted interventions may reduce more risk while producing fewer reportable artifacts.
-Both approaches generate activity.
-Only one systematically increases resilience.
-Compliance frameworks often measure the former more easily than the latter.
+Compliance frameworks measure the former more easily than the latter.

-**Priority flattening under regulatory pressure.**
+**Externally imposed prioritization overrides local context.**
 When compliance timelines create urgency, organizations default to comprehensive mandates.
 Everything becomes priority one.
-Uniform requirements such as universal MFA, encryption mandates, and continuous monitoring everywhere are applied without discrimination between environments that differ materially in exposure and consequence.
+Uniform requirements (universal MFA, encryption mandates, continuous monitoring everywhere) are applied without discrimination between environments that differ materially in exposure and consequence.
+IT organizations compound this by sequencing controls based on ease of deployment at scale.
+In OT environments, implementations are more context-specific, manually intensive, and operationally constrained.
+The combined effect selects for the most operationally burdensome path rather than the most effective one.

 A zone with frequent remote access and IT integration presents a different threat surface than a tightly segmented safety system with deterministic topology and limited ingress paths.
 Treating them identically misallocates effort in both directions: over-instrumenting low-exposure environments while under-protecting high-consequence ones.
-Sites with limited capacity cannot distinguish between what materially reduces risk and what merely satisfies a requirement.

-**Metric displacement from IT-driven prioritization.**
-IT organizations prioritize controls based on ease of deployment at scale.
-In OT environments, scale operates differently.
-Implementations are more context-specific, more manually executed, and more constrained by local operating conditions.
-Following IT-driven sequencing therefore selects for the most operationally burdensome path rather than the most effective one, not through poor intent but through the application of a prioritization logic that was never designed for this environment.

-**Self-assessment without calibration.**
+**Reported state diverges from actual state without visible correction.**
 Organizations report control implementation without independent verification of what "implemented" means in practice.
 A control recorded as deployed may be non-functional, misconfigured, or mitigating a threat scenario that does not exist in the environment.
-Self-assessment optimizes for reportable progress, not for actual state.
-The gap between reported and actual condition remains invisible until an incident or rigorous external audit makes it visible.
+This self-assessment optimizes for reportable progress, not for actual state.
+The gap remains invisible until an incident or rigorous external audit makes it visible.

-**Framework adoption as institutional safe harbor.**
+Framework adoption reinforces this pattern.
 "We implemented IEC 62443" is an externally legible position.
 "We prioritized differently based on a plant-specific threat model" is harder to defend, even if it yields superior risk reduction.
+The framework becomes institutional safe harbor, and the space between framework compliance and operational reality becomes territory that no one is structurally incentivized to examine.

 ## The resource displacement problem